YOUR AUTO RACING SHOE GUIDE

 The sole sports a much lesser grip, especially when compared to conventional driving shoes.
 It is presumed your feet will be doing a lot of quick work, and nothing should impede this effort or your feel of the pedal.
 Note, there are no sharp edges - everything has been smoothed and rounded.
 Nothing should interfere your pedal control and access.

-THE SOLE’s grip and design will vary with the brand, the function, and basically how much you paid.
-The higher priced shoes are designed to meet the demands of professional racing with exclusive state-of-the-art features and the lightest technology.
+THE SOLE’s grip and design will vary with the brand, the function, and how much you paid.
+The higher priced shoes are designed to meet the demands of professional racing with exclusive state-of-the-art features and the lightest technology. for example road race drivers want pedal feel, so the sole is thin, stiff and flat.
+Oval racers need grip, and durability.

 THE INNER SOLE of the shoe will offer minimum flex and almost no arch support